helixtinker/JobTrackerAPI/README.md

 # JobTracker API

 A .NET 9 Web API for tracking job applications, interview questions, and recruiter contacts.
 Built with Clean Architecture to demonstrate layered separation of concerns, the repository pattern, dependency inversion, and JWT authentication.
+Includes interview prep question retrieval matched to the technologies listed on a job application.

 ## A Note on AI-Assisted Development